The Key to a Great Afterparty at This National Field Meeting? Breaking Out of the Ballroom

-In planning this client’s National Field Meeting, an event Bishop-McCann has been selected to plan for over 18 years, there’s always an opportunity to keep things fresh year over year.
-Last year our client elected to go without an afterparty, but from the post-event surveys, it was clear that the party was missed.
+In planning this client’s National Field Meeting, an event Bishop-McCann has been selected to plan for many years, there’s always an opportunity to keep things fresh year after year.
+Previously, our client elected to go without an afterparty, but from the post-event surveys, it was clear that the party was missed.
 Attendees shared that they enjoyed celebrating their colleagues after their group award ceremonies.

-In the past, this National Field Meeting had an evening event that consisted of several group award ceremonies with one collective group afterparty.
-But, the afterparty had limited attendance historically.
-To address this, our client wanted to find a space on property with proximity to the award ceremonies happening that evening.
+In the past, this National Field Meeting had an evening event that consisted of several group award ceremonies with one collective group afterparty, but the afterparty had limited attendance historically.
+To address this, our client wanted to find a space on property with proximity to the award ceremonies.

-How do you keep the vibe fresh, move several thousand attendees through dinner to migrate to one after party, and keep the ballroom on property feeling, well, less like a ballroom?
+How do you keep the vibe fresh, migrate several thousand attendees through dinner to one afterparty, and keep the ballroom on property feeling, well, less like a ballroom?